 Many novice motorcyclists believe that it’s only important to cover the skull part of your head with your helmet to prevent concussion or injury to the brain in case of an accident, the smartest choice is to cover it all the way down to your chin and back of your skull to protect every part of your head.

 Full-face helmets are largely regarded as the safest type of motorcycle helmet one can purchase.
-They cover the most area of a rider’s head (making sure to include the chin and back of the skull), weigh the most, and include a built-in face shield to protect against rocks, bugs, wind, and more.
-The superior Safety of Full-Face Motorcycle Helmets is recognized by all industry and safety professionals.
+They cover most of the area of a rider’s head (making sure to include the chin and back of the skull), weigh the most, and include a built-in face shield to protect against rocks, bugs, wind, and more.
+The superior safety of full-face motorcycle helmets is recognized by all industry and safety professionals.

 Given the importance of helmets in motorcycle safety, every motorcyclist should consider purchasing a full-face helmet to ensure their safety while they ride.
 Ensure the helmet has an official certification from one of the organizations mentioned above (DOT, ECE, or Snell) to ensure it passes all the necessary safety tests.